 Instructions

-- In a small bowl, whisk together the olive oil, fresh rosemary, garlic, lemon zest, and honey.
+- In a small bowl, whisk together olive oil, fresh rosemary, garlic, lemon zest, and honey.
 Season lightly with salt and pepper.

 Chef’s Notes